 Albert Ellis’ Irrational Beliefs are eleven indications you’re being completely unreasonable with yourself.
 By recognizing them, you can save yourself a lot of unnecessary worrying, insecurity, and heartache.

 Here they are:

-- Emotional disturbance is mainly externally caused and people have little or no ability to increase or decrease their dysfunctional feelings and behaviors.
+Emotional disturbance is mainly ly caused and people have little or no ability to increase or decrease their dysfunctional feelings and behaviors.

 If something is or may be dangerous or fearsome, then one should be constantly and excessively concerned about it and should keep dwelling on the possibility of it occurring.

 One cannot and must not face life’s responsibilities and difficulties and it is easier to avoid them.

 One must be quite dependent on others and need them and you cannot mainly run one’s own life.

 One’s past history is an all-important determiner of one’s present behavior and because something once strongly affected one’s life, it should indefinitely have a similar effect.

 Other people’s disturbances are horrible and one must feel upset about them.